camunda/camunda-docs/docs/components/modeler/desktop-modeler/telemetry/telemetry.md

 }
 ```

-### Tracked Click Events
+### Tracked click events

-The `tracked click events` are sent when a user clicks a link or button contained within a tracked parent 'container'.
+The `Tracked Click Events` are sent when a user clicks a link or button contained within a tracked parent 'container'.

-At the current moment, these containers are:
+Currently, these containers are:

  - Each of the welcome page columns
  - The version info overlay